SBU-BMI/quip_cancer_segmentation/README.md

 The default settings are for Resnet-34 since it performs the best on the public testset.
 To use other models, change the variable "MODEL" in conf/variables.sh to other models name downloaded from google drive above.

-# Docker Instructions

-A Docker image is available at: [pytorch docker](https://cloud.docker.com/repository/docker/hanle/brca-pipeline-image)
-## Step 1:
-Create folder named "data" and subfoders below:

-- change the BASE_DIR setting in conf/variables.sh to the path of your working directory
-- data/svs: to contains *.svs files
-- data/training_data: to contain training data
-- data/patches: to contain output from patch extraction
-- data/log: to contain log files
-- data/heatmap_txt: to contain prediction output

-## Step 2:
-- Run "bash create_container.sh" to create container for the docker
-- Run "bash start_interactive_bash.sh" to start the docker workspace
-- Clone codes from this repository to workspace of docker.
-- run: "mv quip_cancer_segmentation/* ."
-- Follow instructions for Training and Testing as below.

 # Dependencies

  - [Pytorch 0.4.0](http://pytorch.org/)